Kreswell/kreswell.github.io/_posts/SomeStuffAboutLookingAtThings.md

 Let's take a minute to really think about the nature of observation and measurement.
 I know that sounds really dull, but the payoff will hopefully be a better understanding of quantum mechanics.

 To be able to talk about observation, we also need to talk about "thingness" because they are *dual* to each other, in the sense that one isn't well-defined without the other.
 There's no observation without an observed object, and things are only knowable through their observable properties.
-By the way, if my abstract discussion of a "thing" is too abstract, then you can picture whatever you like to make it more concrete: a particle, a ball, a teapot, an amoeboid blob
+By the way, if my abstract discussion of a "thing" is too abstract, then you can picture whatever you like to make it more concrete: a particle, a ball, a teapot, an amoeboid blob, etc.

 To say a thing is, well *a thing*, implies a few things about it:
 1. Boundedness.